fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseExport.md

 ```

 ## DESCRIPTION
-The **New-AzureRmSqlDatabaseExport** cmdlet exports an ssSDS as a .bacpac file to a storage account.
+The **New-AzureRmSqlDatabaseExport** cmdlet exports an Azure SQL Database as a .bacpac file to a storage account.
 The get export database status request may be sent to retrieve status information for this request.

 This cmdlet is also supported by the SQL Server Stretch Database service on Azure.